tradecloud/tradecloud-docs-api-v2/buyer/complete.md

 The order or line can be marked as completed by setting `indicators.completed` on either order or line level and updating the order.

 {% hint style="info" %}
-If you provide a completed indicator on order level, ONLY the lines provided in this order message will be completed.
+If you provide a `completed` indicator on order level, **ONLY** the lines provided in this order message will be completed.

-If you also provide a completed indicator on line level, it has precedence over the order level completed indicator.
+If you also provide a `completed` indicator on line level, it has **precedence** over the order level `completed` indicator.
 {% endhint %}

 {% page-ref page="update.md" %}

 ## Completing by sending the complete indicator

-The order or can be marked as completed by setting `indicators.completed` on either order or line level and sending the indicator only.
+The order or line can be marked as completed by setting `indicators.completed` on either order or line level and sending this indicator only.

 {% hint style="info" %}
-If you provide a completed indicator on order level, ALL the lines in the order will be completed.
+If you provide a `completed` indicator on order level, **ALL** the lines in the order will be completed.

-If you also provide a completed indicator on line level, it has precedence over the order level completed indicator.
+If you also provide a `completed` indicator on line level, it has **precedence** over the order level `completed` indicator.
 {% endhint %}

 {% api-method method="post" host="https://api.accp.tradecloud1.com/v2" path="/api-connector/order/indicators" %}